 Eventually our children get older and we receive books, tickets to the symphony, or a lovely scarf.
 All nice gifts, but nothing quite compares to an overflowing cup of dirt that's been watered too much, carried with both hands over the white carpet, down the hallway to our bedroom at 5:30 am.
 We honestly don't care if that marigold ever sprouts.
 We just like watching our kids enjoy a moment of giving.

-And nothing beats a handwritten card that moms can save to read at a college graduation or rehearsal dinner years later.
+And nothing beats a handwritten card mom can save to read at a college graduation or rehearsal dinner years later.
 This is one of my treasures:

-Yet for some moms, Mother's Day is tough, even painful.
+Yet for some, Mother's Day is tough, even painful.
 We look around, but don't always know who is suffering.
-Often our faces are well-practiced at hiding the pain.
+Some faces are well-practiced at hiding the pain.
 But there are too many wonderful women in the world who won't get marigolds on Sunday.